alexdmdi/GroupWatch/README.md

 - Create a new room or join an existing one using a Room ID.
 - If you are the room leader, set a YouTube video link to start watching together.
 - Use the chat to communicate with others in the room.
-- The room leader can transfer control to another user.
+- The room leader can transfer control to another user in the room at any time.
+Leader status is automatically assigned to someone else when a leader leaves.

 ---